 Sending Money To Poland

-If you need to transfer money to Poland From Ireland – then using a currency specialist company is the best way.
-Don’t use your own bank for converting your Euros to Zloty because they will give you poor exchange rates.
+If you need to transfer money to Poland From Ireland – then using a currency specialist company is usually the best way.
+Don’t use your own bank to convert your Euros to Zloty because they will give you poor exchange rates.

 CurrencyFair operates a “peer to peer” currency exchange – cutting out the banks.
 For low fees they allow you to get exchange rates that are pretty close to the interbank rates.

 Once registered, you just transfer Euros to your Currency Fair account and then you can convert the Euros to Polish Zloty ( PLN ) and send it to any bank account in Poland.